6 Ways to Get Equity out of Your Home Without Refinancing

 Deciding To Take Equity Out Of Your Home

-There are a number of ways to get equity out of your home from a lender without refinancing, and each strategy comes with its own unique set of benefits and disadvantages.
-Whether you choose a home equity line of credit (HELOC), a home equity loan, or a sale-leaseback agreement, you can unlock your home's equity while avoiding refinancing.
-This also applies to investment properties, too.
+There are several ways to get equity out of your home from a lender without refinancing, each with its own unique set of benefits and disadvantages.

-The method you use to unlock your home equity will come down to your situation and your goals, but the advisors at Truehold are here to answer your questions about how to make your home equity work for you with our sale-leaseback program.
+The method you use to unlock your home equity will depend on your situation and goals, but the advisors at Truehold are here to answer your questions about how to make your home equity work for you with our sale-leaseback program.

 To compare the benefits and fees associated with Truehold and a Home Equity Loan, you can use our home equity loan calculator.
 It provides a detailed analysis of how much equity you can get out of your home with each option, the fees involved, and more.